 Workers Compensation Laws Lowell Massachusetts & Nashua NH

-The Law Offices of Todd D. Beauregard, P.C. concentrates on workers compensation law in Lowell Massachusetts and Nashua New Hampshire.
+Attorney Todd D. Beauregard, P.C. is a workers compensation lawyer in Lowell MA and concentrates on workers compensation law throughout Massachusetts and New Hampshire.
 With offices in MA & NH attorney Beauregard can help you understand the issues related to on-the-job injury.
 By applying your unique facts to the statutory and judge made law we can help clients injured on their job make informed decisions.
 This process requires trained professionals, skilled to work with Department of Industrial Accidents, Labor and Workforce, opposing parties and opposing attorneys so the client can decide how their desired result can best be achieved.

 Workers Compensation FAQ’S

 It is a form of insurance providing wage replacement and medical benefits to employees injured in the course of employment in exchange for mandatory relinquishment of the employee’s right to sue his or her employer for the tort of negligence.